cocokechun/CNN/README.md

 ```

 As we can see, the validation set has only accuracy 0.4578, still has a lot of improvement space.
 A few things I can still try in the future:

-* The training accuracy much higher than lower accurcy, meaning there might be an overfitting issue.
+* The training accuracy (0.7574) much higher than lower accurcy (0.4578), meaning there might be an overfitting issue.
 So more data could help.
 In particular, daisy and tulip seems to be doing pretty well, so more data of rose, sunflower especially dandelion could help.
 * I didn't do "fine-tuning" part (only transfer learning part) due to time limit.
 Fine-tuning changes weights of previous layers too while transfer-learning only chanegs the last layer.
 I should try running the training on Google Cloud or AWS.
 * Perhaps more epoches?
 Since the cost seems to still go down after 3 epoches.